jruby/activerecord-jdbc-adapter/README.txt

 FireBird, Derby, HSQLDB, H2, and Informix.

 Other databases will require testing and likely a custom configuration module.
-Please join the activerecord-jdbc mailing-lists[http://kenai.com/projects/activerecord-jdbc/lists] to help us discover support for more databases.
+Please join the JRuby mailing-list[http://jruby.org/community] to help us discover support for more databases.

 == Using ActiveRecord JDBC